ftcvlad/primesTask/README.md

 3) I could study and employ one of the more performant algorithms such as Sieve of Atkin (one of the libraries I have seen can generate 1 billion of primes in 8 seconds on Pentium 2, so, there is certainly room for improvement)
-4) design is minimalistic as well

-#### Overall, I was aiming at a reasonably efficient algorithm (that would produce 1 million primes quickly as mentioned in the requirements), but not highly efficient algorithm.
+#### Overall, I was aiming at a reasonably efficient algorithm (that would produce 1 million primes quickly as mentioned in the requirements), but not a highly efficient algorithm.